Installing Red on Windows¶

 You may need to restart your computer after installing dependencies for the PATH changes to take effect.

-- Run one of the following commands, depending on what extras you want installed
+Run one of the following set of commands, depending on what extras you want installed

-With PostgreSQL support:python3.7 -m pip install -U Red-DiscordBot[postgres]
+With PostgreSQL support:python -m pip install -U pip setuptools wheel python -m pip install -U Red-DiscordBot[postgres]

 Setting Up and Running Red¶